minghuaw/toy-rpc/book/01_introduction.md

 The feature flags can be put into three categories.

-Choice of serialization/deserialzation (only one should be enabled at a time)

-- `serde_bincode`: the default codec will use `bincode` for serialization/deserialization
-- `serde_json`: the default codec will use `serde_json`
-    for `json` serialization/deserialization
-- `serde_cbor`: the default codec will use `serde_cbor`
-    for serialization/deserialization
-- `serde_rmp`: the default codec will use `rmp-serde` for serialization/deserialization

 Choice of runtime and HTTP framework integration

 - `async_std_runtime`: supports usage with `async-std`